dijkstracula/solvent/paper/report.md

 constraints on its inhabitants than `T2`.
 Determining whether T1 subsumes T2 is therefore checking the validity of the implication T1 $\implies$ T2 under
 $\Gamma$.
-This gives us `True` and `False` as the extrema of our subtyping relation, as we would expect.
+This gives us `True` and `False` as the extrema of our subtyping relation, as we would expect; we will see shortly that by constraining the space of possible subtypes that we explore, we form a lattice with `True` and `False` as our top and bottom, respectively.

 $$